tikv/rfcs/text/0113-keyspace-level-gc.md

 1. Global GC:
     - Represents the previous default GC logic; there is a TiDB calculate the global GC safe point for the whole cluster.
-    - The default GC management type for keyspace is Global GC,
+    - The default GC management type for keyspace is Global GC.
 2. Keyspace level GC:
     - Indicates that the keyspace will advance its own GC safe point.
     - It is possible and only possible to set gc_management_type = keyspace_level_gc when PD creates keyspaces.